Athena-OS/athena-nix/README.md

 ## Reporting Issues

 When reporting issues for nixpkgs, remember to mention always the maintainers of a package.
 If they are not specified in the `.nix` file, access to [team-list.nix](https://github.com/NixOS/nixpkgs/blob/master/maintainers/team-list.nix)  or [maintainer-list.nix](https://github.com/NixOS/nixpkgs/blob/master/maintainers/maintainer-list.nix) and search for the language used to develop the involved tool.

+# Troubleshooting

+** Some icons disappeared from menu **

+Directories where NixOS searches for icons are specified in `XCURSOR_PATH` env variable.
+It could happen that, due to bad configuration, the symlinked icons could be duplicated in more than one path.
+Due to `nix-collection-garbage` command, some of Nix store resources where the symlinked icons were pointing to, could be deleted.
+If these broken symlinked icons are stored in a path that is checked before the actual path where you store the symlinked icons, then your icons could disappear.
+To fix it, just identify the broken symlinked icons and delete them.
+Finally, logout/login.